United States Army Security Agency: Vietnam War

-Most ASA personnel processed "in country" through Davis Station.
-Others attached to larger command structures prior to transport to Vietnam processed in with those units.
-ASA personnel were attached to Army infantry and armored cavalry units throughout the Vietnam War.
-Some teams were also attached to the Studies and Observation Group of Military Assistance Command Vietnam and special forces units.
-Assigned to the 5th Special Forces Group (Airborne) based out of Nha Trang was the 403rd Radio Research Group, Special Operations Detachment (SOD).
+ASA personnel were attached to Army infantry and armored cavalry units throughout the war.
+Some teams were also attached to Special Forces units.
+Assigned to the 5th Special Forces Group based out of Nha Trang was the 403rd Radio Research Group, Special Operations Detachment (SOD).
 SOD forces were deployed to Operational Detachment base camps throughout South Vietnam.
-Other teams, such as the 313th Radio Research Battalion at Nha Trang, were independent of other army units.
-ASA personnel were kept in Vietnam after the 1973 pullout of US Army combat forces; they were finally withdrawn with other US personnel at the Fall of Saigon in April 1975.
+Other teams, such as the 313th Radio Research Battalion at Nha Trang, were independent of other Army units.